rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 export GITLAB_PASSWORD=<YOUR_GITLAB_PASSWORD>
 ```

-2. Run this command to generate a Kubernetes secret object in `tmp` with the right labels needed for Tekton and Jenkins later.
+2. Run this command to generate a Kubernetes secret object in `/tmp` with the right labels needed for Tekton and Jenkins later.

 ```bash
 cat << EOF > /tmp/git-auth.yaml